kubrickfr/avsc-wiki/API.md

   + `objectMode` {Boolean} Expect a transport in object mode.
 Instead of exchanging buffers, objects `{id, payload}` will be written and expected.
     This can be used to implement custom transport encodings.
-  + `remoteProtocol` {Protocol} Remote protocol to use for the initial handshake.
-If unspecified, the client's protocol will be used.
   + `scope` {String} Scope used to multiplex messages across a shared connection.
 There should be at most one emitter or listener per scope on a single stateful transport.
 Matching emitter/listener pairs should have matching scopes.
 Scoping isn't supported on stateless transports.
+  + `serverHash` {Buffer} Hash of remote protocol to use for the initial handshake.
+If unspecified or the corresponding hash isn't found in the client's cache, the client's protocol will be used instead.

-Generate a [`MessageEmitter`](#class-messageemitter) for this client.
-This emitter can then be used to communicate with a remote server of compatible protocol.
+Generate a channel for this client.
+This channel can then be used to communicate with a remote server of compatible protocol.

 There are two major types of transports: